 - Have spark plugs that weren't changed at the recommended interval

 - Have too many electronics plugged into the auxiliary outlet

-If you are trying to pass another car in the highway and while you are accelerating get Drivetrain Malfunction message, chances are that you:
+If you are trying to pass another car on the highway and while you are accelerating get a Drivetrain Malfunction message, the chances are that you:

 - Have a bad high-pressure fuel pump